KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_5_inspecting_the_page.md

 3. Notice as you mouse over elements in the Dev Tools that they are highlighted in the rendered view above.
 ![](/assets/highlight.png)

-4. You can also click the arrows to the left of your `div` elements to expand them and see the elements inside them.
+4. You can also click the arrows to the left of your `<div>` elements to expand them and see the elements inside them.

 5. In addition, you can make and preview changes here before making them in your code.
-    * In the **elements** section of the Dev Tools, double click on the text inside your `h2` tag.
+    * In the **Elements** section of the Dev Tools, double click on the text inside your `<h2>` tag.
 This should make it editable.
 Change it to "Hello World" and then press `enter`
 ![](/assets/helloWorld1.png)

-    * Your `h2` text should now display "Hello World" on your rendered page.
+    * Your `<h2>` text should now display "Hello World" on your rendered page.
     ![](/assets/helloWorld2.png)

     {% hint style='danger' %}This only lasts until you refresh the page!
 If you want to make a lasting change you need to make the change to your code. {% endhint %}